The Rua Augusta Arch, known as the ‘Arco da Rua Augusta’ in Portuguese, is a huge triumphal arch located in the heart of Lisbon.

 This monument was built to commemorate the city’s reconstruction after the tragic event and took 100 years to build.

-Originally, Rua Augusta Arch was designed to be a bell tower, but later, the monument was shaped into an arch.
+Rua Augusta Arch was originally designed to be a bell tower, but later, the monument was shaped into an arch.

-Top Arco da Rua Augusta Tickets
+Top Arco da Rua Augusta Ticket

-Table of contents
+Table of Contents

 What to expect at Arco da Rua Augusta